Cinnamon Rolls - again

 Rest 30 min

-Knead and rest.
+Knead and rest gently.
 The dough should feel soft, supple and pull away from the sides of the bowl.
+Stretch and fold until springy.

 Rise in 1 gal jar: